 On March 22, 2016, the USPTO instituted inter partes review of the '514 patent on the petition of the Coalition for Affordable Drugs V LLC, an entity associated with a hedge fund.
-In March 2017 the USPTO ruled against the petitioner.
-The petitioner has filed a request for rehearing, which is pending.
+In March 2017 the USPTO ruled against the petitioner and in May 2017 denied its request for rehearing.